 Don’t forget to bring your Gig Card to lock/unlock your ride outside cell service.
 If you haven’t received a card yet, you can request one in the app, order through Member Support, or pick one up at a AAA branch.
 If you've lost or damaged your card, request a new one by emailing [email protected].

-You don’t have to go too far really.
-Here are some of the best options for stargazing in the area.
+You don’t have to go too far, really.
+Here are some of the best stargazing options in your area.

-- Mount Tamalpais, is just north of San Francisco in the heart of Marin County.
-You’ll want to bring camping gear and snag a reservation or one of their first come, first serve sites.
-The park closes after 7 p.m., but if you're camping, you’ll be able to find a sweet spot to witness the astronomical magic.
+- Mount Tamalpais: Located just north of San Francisco in the heart of Marin County, you’ll be able to find a sweet spot at this park to witness the astronomical magic.
+The park closes after 7 p.m. – unless you're camping, so you’ll want to bring camping gear and snag a reservation or one of their first come, first serve sites.

-- Point Reyes, stargazing across the majestic Pacific ocean is epic, and this beach is one of the best.
-You can pick up a fire and camping permits at the Bear Valley Visitors Center.
+- Point Reyes: Stargazing across the majestic Pacific Ocean is epic, and this beach is one of the best.
+You can pick up fire and camping permits at the Bear Valley Visitors Center.

-- Grizzly Peak, is a summit in the Berkeley Hills and boasts beautiful views of the Bay and gets dark enough to really enjoy the meteor shower.
+- Grizzly Peak: A summit in the Berkeley Hills that boasts beautiful views of the Bay and is dark enough at night to really enjoy the show.

 - The Chabot Space and Science Center often hosts meteor shower viewing parties. 🔭